Chasing click-through rates

 The green Web Design for Beginners thumbnail was one of the channel’s most successful designs.
 Clear colour contrast, matched with bold, outlined type, gave it high CTR scores across all sources of traffic.

-We continued the design through many of our foundational courses, giving us brand recognition for the series.
+It was meant to be a one-off, purely reflecting web design trends of the time.
+But it was so effective we continued the design through many of our foundational courses, giving us brand recognition for the series.

 Viewers respond to personality